ZakkaiGoldman/Expense-manager/README.md

-Expense manager to track your income and expenses. the web app is currently under construction.
+Expense manager built with React.js and the Context API to track your income and expenses. the web app is currently under construction.
 Later on, I will add data persistence with mongodb, input and user validation and other features such as date of expense/income and ability to add more categories.
 This are the main views: